petrasvestartas/NGon/README.md

 # NGon
+Built version and examples files are placed inside Ngons2.2.zip.

-The compiled version can be downloaded from https://www.food4rhino.com/app/ngon
+The most recent can be downloaded from https://www.food4rhino.com/app/ngon

 Requirements: